Jodie Dibble

-Jodie Marie Cook (née Dibble; born 17 September 1994) is an English cricketer who plays as a slow left-arm orthodox bowler and right-handed batter.
+Jodie Marie Cook (née Dibble; born 17 September 1994) is a former English cricketer who played as a slow left-arm orthodox bowler and right-handed batter.
 She appeared in one Twenty20 International for England, against West Indies on 24 March 2014.
 She has played domestic cricket for Devon, Berkshire, Nottinghamshire and Western Storm.

 Early and personal life

 Cook was born Jodie Marie Dibble on 17 September 1994 in Exeter, Devon.
 She married in 2018 and changed her surname to Cook.

 Domestic career

 Cook made her county debut for Devon in 2008, making three appearances in the County Championship as the team secured promotion to Division Three.
 Cook subsequently became a regular for Devon and in her second season took the remarkable bowling figures of 4 wickets for 1 run in a T20 match against Scotland.
 She helped Devon secure a further County Championship promotion to Division Two in 2011.
 Cook made her county high score of 118 in a County Championship match against Wales on 24 May 2015.
 Less than a month later she made a T20 century against Buckinghamshire.

 Cook played one match for Berkshire in the 2011 Women's County Championship, scoring 14 runs before the second innings was washed out.

 Cook played for Emeralds in the now-defunct Super Fours competition in 2012.

 Cook played for Western Storm in the 2016 and 2017 seasons of the Women's Cricket Super League, helping them to the title in the latter.
 She appeared 12 times for Western Storm, taking 4 wickets at an average of 57.75 and an economy rate of 7.00.

 In 2017, Cook left Devon to join Nottinghamshire, allowing her to play in Division One of the County Championship.
 In her first season at the club she helped them to promotion to Division One of the Twenty20 Cup.